 Complete documentation and metadata should accompany each data deposit.
 These materials are crucial for making data findable by other researchers and for facilitating the reuse of the data.
 During the deposit process, data project authors provide multiple types of information that contextualize their data, aiding its re-use and reducing the risk of misinterpretation.
 In addition, to assist depositors in providing the full context of their data, QDR helps them to identify additional files to include as documentation, such as data management plans, de-identification protocols, and informed consent scripts.

-As part of the curation process, all fields in QDR’s data catalog are automatically mapped to metadata formats, both the Datacite metadata kernel (which is then deposited with Datacite and can be searched via Datacite search) and to Data Documentation Initiative (DDI) Codebook, the most important metadata format for social science data.
+As part of the curation process, all fields in QDR’s data catalog are automatically mapped to metadata formats, both the Datacite metadata kernel (which is then deposited with Datacite and can be searched via the Datacite Commons) and to Data Documentation Initiative (DDI) Codebook, the most important metadata format for social science data.
 QDR makes sure data entry conforms to best cataloging practices (e.g., using controlled vocabularies).
 We also work with depositors to fill any gaps in documentation or metadata.

 Publication and Dissemination